My parents don't understand. How can I talk to them about my mental health?

 Setting the stage

 Difficult conversations shouldn’t come as a surprise.
-It could be helpful to let your caregivers know in advance that you’re going through something difficult and that you’re nervous to bring it up.
+It could be helpful to let your parents know in advance that you’re going through something difficult and that you’re nervous about bringing it up.
 Tell them in advance that you hope they’ll understand.

 Find a time and place where you and your caregivers can have privacy, away from any other family members or distractions.
 Ask everyone to put their cell phones somewhere else during the conversation.
 See if you can sit outside, take a walk, or visit somewhere relaxing together--like a park.